History of Poznań: Since 1945

-Many Germans had fled the region as the Soviets advanced; the post-war expulsions of Germans from Polish territory (and emigration of remaining Jews) left Poznań with an almost uniformly ethnically Polish population, which totalled 268,000 in 1946.
+Many Germans had fled the region as the Soviets advanced; the post-war expulsions of Germans from Polish territory in accordance with the Potsdam Agreement (and emigration of remaining Jews) left Poznań with an almost uniformly ethnically Polish population, which totalled 268,000 in 1946.
 During the early post-war years much of the city was rebuilt from ruins.
 The city again became the capital of Poznań Voivodeship, now within the communist People's Republic of Poland.
 In 1950 the size of the voivodeship was reduced, and the city of Poznań itself was given separate voivodeship status.

+In 1949, the 1572 Posnania asteroid was discovered at the Poznań Observatory, and later named after the city.

 In June 1956, workers at the city's Cegielski locomotive factory, the largest factory in Poland, demanded talks with Prime Minister Józef Cyrankiewicz to protest at low wages, lack of overtime pay, tax changes and food shortages.
 The government refused to talk, and after a series of strikes, on June 28 a workers' protest march was fired on by the authorities.
 The situation escalated; crowds ransacked the communist party headquarters and attacked the secret police headquarters, where they were repulsed by police fire.
 According to official figures, 67 people were killed; hundreds more were injured or arrested.
 The riots continued for two days until being quelled by the army.
 These protests are seen as an early expression of resistance to communist rule in Poland.
 For more details, see Poznań 1956 protests.

 From the 1960s onwards intensive housing development took place, consisting mainly of pre-fabricated concrete blocks of flats.
 The largest areas of such development were Rataje and Winogrady.
 Later Piątkowo, which came within the city boundaries in 1974, would be used for similar large-scale building.

 A major infrastructural change in the city centre, completed in the late 1960s, was the rerouting of the river Warta so that its main stream flowed in the former relief channel east of Chwaliszewo (as had been planned following the floods of 1889); a right branch was also created linking with the Cybina across the former Berdychowo dam (Tama Berdychowska), thus making Ostrów Tumski a true island between the two branches.
 The former main stream west of Chwaliszewo was filled in and the land reclaimed, and a new main road was built crossing the island, with bridges across both river branches, leading to Śródka (where significant demolition took place south of the main square).